mrymsadeghi/AMBIA/README.md

 After choosing or generating an atlas, you can toggle auto registration switch on to perform automatic ardent registration.
 And later choose landmarks to refine the registration. \
 ![AMBIA loading slide](models/AMBIA_GUI_04.png) \
 **Analysis Report** \
-Ambia demostrates visually where the detected cells are located in the registered mouse brain slice on the annotated atlas.
+AMBIA demostrates visually where the detected cells are located in the registered mouse brain slice on the annotated atlas.
 Also a report is generated in the form of an Excel sheet and a text file which reports the number of detected cells in each brain region.
 ![AMBIA loading slide](models/AMBIA_GUI_05.png)

 ## Video Tutorial
-You can find video tutorials on how to install and use Ambia in the following links:
+You can find video tutorials on how to install and use AMBIA in the following links:

 [Installation and how to start](https://www.example.com) \
 [How to Use AMBIA](https://www.example.com) \